dakra/speed-type/README.md

 The default of `speed-type-add-extra-words-on-mistake` is `0` which means no additional words are added on misstyping.
 If you like to challange yourself you can set this to a number higher than 0.
-Depending on your accuracy we recommanded a number between 1 and 7.
+A number between 1 and 7 is recommanded.

-It adds random or next words from the content the speed-type session took his content.
+It adds random or next words from the content the speed-type session was started from.
 If you replay the session, the added words will be included.

 [melpa-link]: https://melpa.org/#/speed-type